-Our products are covered for Medicare beneficiaries under a National Coverage Determination, or NCD, for Percutaneous Transluminal Angioplasty and for non-Medicare beneficiaries based on prior authorizations and individual insurer medical polices.
+Products for carotid stenting including our TCAR products are covered for Medicare beneficiaries under certain circumstances under a National Coverage Determination, or NCD, for Percutaneous Transluminal Angioplasty.
+Coverage for non-Medicare patients depends upon commercial and other payer policies.
 Based on reimbursement information regarding CEA and CAS, we estimate that approximately 79% of carotid procedures are reimbursed by the U.S. Centers for Medicare & Medicaid Services, or CMS, and the remaining approximately 21% are reimbursed by commercial and other payers.
-Medicare is managed by CMS, which make the final determination regarding Medicare hospital and physician coverage and payment.
-Any future reconsideration of the applicable Medicare NCD may result in expansion of coverage of CAS and TCAR procedures based on FDAapproved indications or continued coverage limitations to CMS approved CAS investigational studies.
+The Medicare program is administered by CMS and the Medicare Administrative Contractors (MACs), which make determinations regarding Medicare hospital and physician coverage and payment.
+Any future reconsideration of the applicable Medicare NCD could result in expansion of coverage of carotid stenting procedures including TCAR based on FDA-approved indications or continued or additional coverage limitations, including a requirement to participate in CMS approved CAS investigational studies.
 CMS reimburses hospital inpatient services based on Medicare Severity Diagnosis Related Groups, or MS-DRGs.
-All CAS and CEA procedures are currently paid only as Medicare inpatient procedures.
-CMS policy focus on hospital price transparency, site (e.g. inpatient, outpatient, ambulatory surgery center and office) neutral payments and MS-DRG refinements may place additional downward pressure on future hospital inpatient payments.
+All CAS, TCAR and CEA procedures are currently paid only as Medicare inpatient procedures.
+CMS' policy focus on hospital price transparency, site (e.g. inpatient, outpatient, ambulatory surgery center and office) neutral payments and MS-DRG refinements may place additional downward pressure on future hospital inpatient payments.
 Medicare payments to physicians are based on a Resource Based Relative Value System.
-CMS policy changes to increase reimbursement for physician primary care services may result in reductions to physician payments for specialty services and procedures.
+CMS' policy changes to adjust or reallocate reimbursement between primary care services and specialty services may result in reductions in the payment rate for procedures involving our products.
 As a result of any reductions in payments to hospitals and physicians for TCAR procedures, TCAR utilization may decline, which would have a material adverse effect on our business, financial condition and results of operations.
 Additionally, patients may elect to reduce or defer out-of-pocket costs during times of economic uncertainty or periods of legislative change.
-If hospital, physician and/or patient demand for TCAR, and thus our products that facilitate the procedure, is adversely affected by third-party reimbursement policies and decisions, it will have a material adverse effect on our business, financial condition and results of operations.
+If hospital, physician and/or patient demand for TCAR, and thus our products that facilitate the procedure, are adversely affected by third-party reimbursement policies and decisions, it will have a material adverse effect on our business, financial condition and results of operations.